 Standards of construction are identified for the purpose of managing construction resources.
 The availability of resources, the operational plans and the using unit's mission will dictate the standards of construction to be used in theaters of operation.
 JCS Publication No. 3 sets forth the standards of construction that are applicable in a theater of operation.
-The standards are based primarily on the duration of the contingency and previously were defined as follows: initial (INT)-06 months, intermediate (ITR)6 to 24 months, and temporary (TPR)-24 to 60 months.
-Current JCS Publication No. 3 doctrine refines the construction standards as initial (06 months) and temporary (6-24 months).
-The 24 to 60 months standard has been deleted.
+The standards are based primarily on the duration of the contingency and previously were defined as follows: initial (INT)-0 zero 6 months, intermediate (ITR)-6 to 24 months, and temporary (TPR)-24 to 60 months.
+Current JCS Publication No. 3 doctrine refines the construction standards as initial (0-6 months) and temporary (6-24 The 24-60 months standards has been deleted.
 Installations and some facilities listed in the AFCS are identified by a corresponding construction standard.
-In most cases, facilities contained in the AFCS fall into the temporary standards.
+In most cases, facilities contained in the AFCS fall into the intermediate and temporary standards.
 The nature of materials used in construction of the AFCS facilities and the structural aspects of the designs are such that the life of facilities will normally exceed 2 years when appropriate maintenance is performed.